nicklockwood/SwiftFormat/README.md

 The `.swift-version` file applies hierarchically; If you have submodules in your project that use a different Swift version, you can add separate `.swift-version` files to those directories.

 The other option to specify the Swift version using the `--swiftversion` command line argument.
 Note that this will be overridden by any `.swift-version` files encountered while processing.
+You can also add the `--swiftversion` option to your `.swiftformat` file.

 Config file